-In an effort to create a level playing field for competing contractors, the Pay or Play program (Executive Order 1-7, as amended) mandates City Contractors to offer their employees a minimum level of health benefits or contribute prescribed amount towards "Contractors Responsibility Fund" to defray the costs of providing health care to uninsured people in the Houston and Harris County area.
+In an effort to create a level playing field for competing contractors, the Pay or Play program (POP) mandates City Contractors to offer their employees a minimum level of health benefits or contribute prescribed amount towards "Contractors Responsibility Fund" to defray the costs of providing health care to uninsured people in the Houston and Harris County area.
 This program applies to contracts for services in which the total expenditure by the City, including contingencies, amendments, supplemental terms and/or change orders equals or exceeds \$100,000.
-This program also applies to subcontracts for services in which the total value of the subcontract, including contingencies, amendments, supplemental terms supplemental terms and/or change orders equals or exceeds \$100,000.
 This program also applies to subcontracts for services in which the total value of the subcontract, including contingencies, amendments, supplemental terms and/or change orders equal or exceeds \$200,000.